dentarg/auth0-blog/_posts/2018-02-28-3-iam-examples-to-support-digital-transformation.md

 ![sso-final-step](https://cdn.auth0.com/blog/iam-digital-transform/sso-final-step.png)

-Similar to our earlier basic example, upon successful login a _Session Cookie_ is set to portray the information required for subsequent requests.
+Similar to our earlier basic example, upon successful login, a _Session Cookie_ is set to portray the information required for subsequent requests.

 With the above, we now have Single Sign On implemented on our acme.com sample application.
 Worth noting here is that in this SSO implementation, we have chosen an identifier-first login prompt with no option for a password.
 In reality, we would need to implement a password option for users that have existing non-federated accounts.
 Beside this, we should also implement a SAML integration, and support for account linking an unlinking.